 In 325 A.D., the Council of Nicaea established a formula to compute the

 - Important to celebrate it on the correct day.

 - Easter is the first Sunday after the first full moon of

 - But, it must not coincide with Passover.

 By the 1570's, the Julian Calendar was out of alignment with the seasons

 by 10 days.

 - Easter was being computed incorrectly, and so celebrated

 on the wrong day.

-- Important holy days were being celebrated on the wrong days.
+- Other important holy days were also being celebrated on

 Pope Gregory XIII appointed a commission to develop an improved